There is no fee unless we win!

 If you have been bitten or attacked by a dog in Washington, you have two principal options for recovering compensation for your losses — filing an insurance claim against the dog owner's insurance company or filing a dog bite lawsuit directly against the owner.

 • File a claim with the animal owner's insurance company: This means your attorney will be demanding compensation from the dog owner's homeowners or renters insurance policy.
-After fruitful negotiations, the insurance company should pay an agreed-upon settlement;
+After fruitful negotiations, the insurance company should pay an agreed-upon settlement.

 • File a lawsuit in civil court against the animal owner: If the dog's owner does not have insurance, you can file a lawsuit for dog attack against them.